Co-Evolving Latent Action World Models: Related Work

-\textbf{Latent-action-based World Models}\, While the FDM in the latent action model can be interpreted as a world model, most works do not explicitly focus on future prediction abilities, with the exception of \citep{cui2023universal}.
-However, the prediction quality of FDMs is generally lower than that of high-capacity video-generation-based world models.
-Recently, Genie~\citep{bruce2024genie} trained a separate decoder-only MaskGIT~\citep{chang2022maskgit} as the world model, conditioned on a fixed latent action space learned beforehand.
-AdaWorld~\citep{gao2025adaworld} is the work most closely related to ours, adopting a similar two-stage approach as Genie but using a diffusion-based video model and extending discrete latent actions to continuous ones.
-Other efforts, such as AD3~\citep{wang2024ad30} and PreLAR~\citep{zhang2024prelar}, integrate latent action learning with dynamics and policy training in a Dreamer-style~\citep{hafner2021mastering} architecture trained from scratch, rather than leveraging the benefits of large-scale pre-trained video generation models.
+\textbf{Latent-action-based World Models}\, While the FDM in the latent action model can be interpreted as a world model, most works do not explicitly focus on future prediction abilities, with the exception of \citep{cui2023universal, shi2025flam}.
+To address the limited visual prediction fidelity of standard FDMs, recent works have shifted towards leveraging pretrained video generation models as the backbone for latent action world modeling.
+AdaWorld~\citep{gao2025adaworld} adopts a two-stage approach to finetune a pretrained video model into a world model using the latent actions learned beforehand.
+Similarly, Motus~\citep{bi2025motus} integrates action generation and world modeling into a unified framework built upon a video backbone, but retains a decoupled latent action learning phase, utilizing a pretrained optical flow autoencoder to derive fixed latent action labels.
+Other efforts like AD3~\citep{wang2024ad30}, PreLAR~\citep{zhang2024prelar} and LAWM~\citep{tharwat2025latent} integrate latent action learning with dynamics learning or policy learning, but were trained in an RSSM~\citep{hafner2021mastering} architecture from scratch.
+Recently, ~\citep{garrido2026learning} trains a latent action world model within the frozen latent space of V-JEPA 2~\citep{assran2025v} to analyze representation properties, using pixel decoding only for visualization and do not use a pretrained video generation model.